cloudant/terraform-provider-ibm/website/docs/d/cloudant.html.markdown

 * `features` (List of String) List of enabled optional features.
 * `features_flags` (List of String) List of feature flags.
 * `guid` (String) Guid of resource instance.
-* `include_data_events` (Boolean) Include data event types in events sent to IBM Cloud Activity Tracker with LogDNA for the IBM Cloudant instance.
-By default only emitted events are of "management" type.
+* `include_data_events` (Boolean) Include `data` event types in events sent to IBM Cloud Activity Tracker with LogDNA for the IBM Cloudant instance.
+By default emitted events are only of `management` type.
 * `plan` (String) The plan type of the instance.
 * `resource_controller_url` (String) The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource.
 * `resource_crn` (String) The crn of the resource.